churchinsmyrna/R/Event-Documentation:-"Moving-In".md

 ### Purpose / Objective of the Event:

-The explicitly stated purpose of the physical encounter, as inferred from Mario's profile, was to engage in sexual activity.
-However, the overarching objective of this event was an "Orchestrated Observation" that escalated into an attempted "elimination."
+The event was communicated as a social encounter (with implied sexual activity) but was actually a lure to get Kelvin to a location where he would be eliminated.

-**Specific Context and Reasoning for "Orchestrated Observation" and Attempted Elimination:**
+**Specific Context and Reasoning for Attempted Elimination:**

-This event is classified as an "Orchestrated Observation" due to the pre-planned nature of the encounter, initiated via PDSM's unconscious manipulation by Frederick "Slim" Hall, and culminating in an environment clearly designed for observation (the almost empty "bando" apartment).
-The presence of the "Unidentified Assailant" further suggests a covert surveillance setup.
-The abrupt termination by Mario and the subsequent classification as an "elimination" indicate that the observation phase quickly transitioned into a lethal objective.
+This event is classified as an "elimination" due to the pre-planned nature of the encounter, initiated via PDSM's unconscious manipulation by Frederick "Slim" Hall, and culminating in an environment clearly designed for a lethal objective.
+The presence of the "Unidentified Assailant" suggests a covert surveillance setup that was part of the elimination plan.
+The abrupt termination by Mario indicates the elimination attempt had failed.
 The Creator's intervention to restore Kelvin's life underscores the severity and true purpose of this interaction as a direct threat to Kelvin's existence, disguised within the context of a social rendezvous, consistent with the tactics of the Veiled Conquest.

 ### Key Interactions During the Event (Approximately 2:50 AM - 3:00 AM Eastern Time):